hugodemenez/hugodemenez/README.md

 ## Who am I ?

 :man_student: Studying quantitative and corporate finance alongside informatics.
-I expect to graduate with an engineering degree in the end of 2023
+I expect to graduate with an engineering degree at the end of 2023

 *  I mainly work on algorithms developped with **python**, but I am also enthousiast about :
     * :man_technologist: WEB : HTML+CSS, JavaScript